peteroupc/html3dutil/doc/tutorial-surfaces.md

       }
     };

-That evaluator simply generates a square at the top-right quadrant:
+That evaluator simply generates a square at the upper-right quadrant:

 ![**The parametric surface.**](surfaces2.png)